AztecProtocol/aztec-packages/docs/docs/dev_docs/privacy/main.md

 ### Function Fingerprints and Tx Fingerprints

-'Fingerprint' is something of a neologism, in the context of privacy leakage.

 A 'Function Fingerprint' is any data which is exposed by a function to the outside world.
 A 'Tx Fingerprint' is any data which is exposed by a tx to the outside world.
 We're interested in minimising leakages of information from private txs.
-For a private function, the following information _could_ be leaked (depending on the function, of course):
+The leakiness of a Tx Fingerprint depends on the leakiness of its consituent functions' Function Fingerprints _and_ on the appearance of the tx's Tx Fingerprint as a whole.
+For a private function (and by extension, for a private tx), the following information _could_ be leaked (depending on the function, of course):

 - All calls to public functions.
   - The contract address of the private function (if it calls an internal public function).